Key Takeaways

 Does the at-fault driver's insurance limit affect my settlement?

 Yes.
-If the at-fault driver only carries Oklahoma's minimum coverage ($25,000), that may be the practical maximum regardless of your actual damages — unless you have underinsured motorist coverage or other defendants are involved.
+If the at-fault driver only carries Oklahoma's minimum coverage ($25,000), that may be the practical ceiling regardless of your actual damages — unless you have underinsured motorist coverage or other defendants are involved.

 What if I wasn't wearing a seatbelt?